 Storing personal information

-Much of the personal information we hold about you will be stored electronically in secure databases located on the premises.
+Much of the personal information we hold about you will be stored electronically in secure databases located within Australia.
 Some personal information we hold about you, for example information contained in paper application forms, will be stored in paper files.

 We take reasonable steps to ensure your personal information is protected from misuse and loss and from unauthorised access, modification or disclosure.
 The security controls and measures we have in place include: